11 Most Useless Job Skills Companies Don’t Want Today

 Mariia Korneeva/Adobe manager looking at many different cv resume and choosing perfect person

 If you want your resume to stand out, consider giving it a good refresh or even overhauling it to give it a more modern feel.
-You will stand out more by focusing on current job skills instead of those that no longer are quite so relevant.
+You will stand out more by focusing on current job skills instead of those that are no longer quite so relevant.

-SurveyJunkie
+SurveyJunkie Benefits